How do I apply for housing?

 How does it work?

 First, you’ll need to fill out the housing application, which typically opens in January for the following fall semester, and mid-September for spring semester.
 You’ll gain access to the application with your CSU NetID after being admitted to CSU and after paying or deferring your enrollment deposit.
-It’s worth noting that the housing application requires a $350 deposit ($50 of which is non-refundable) that’s separate from your enrollment deposit.
+It’s worth noting that the housing application requires a $500 deposit and a $100 non-refundable application fee that are separate from your enrollment deposit.
 The housing deposit is waived for students who receive an enrollment deposit deferral.
+As daunting as it may be to choose your hall preferences, we’re here to help you make the best decision.
+Not sure which options are right for you?
+Learn more about each of the residence halls.

 What happens after I fill it out?